-Cyclical commodities pricing has historically driven financing challenges for mining companies: volatile valuations, reflected in an average 1.4 times price-to-book ratio, compared with 2.5 times for the S&P 500 and 1.7 times for the FTSE 100,
+Cyclical commodities pricing has historically driven financing challenges for mining companies: volatile valuations, reflected in an average 1.4 times price-to-book ratio, compared with 2.5 times for the S&P 500 and 1.7 times for the FTSE 100,1 as well as cyclical capital expansion, reflected in “peaky” expansion cycles, which are 73 percent correlated with commodities prices.2

 The impact of this is highly variable valuations, as well as underinvestment during downcycles and overinvestment during upcycles—especially for junior mines and exploration projects.